-Peer Specialists are persons who have experienced mental illness first-hand and have unique insight to support the recovery of others.
+Peer Specialists are individuals who have experienced mental illness first-hand and have unique insight to support the recovery of others.
 Idaho is one of many states that have recognized the value of incorporating Peer Specialists into their mental health services staff.

 Mountain States Group currently employs seven part-time Certified Peer Specialists.
 They are working within the Idaho Department of Health and Welfare’s Regional Mental Health Programs throughout the state.
-Most of the Specialists are assisting clients as a part of a region’s Assertive Community Treatment Team, and many work with clients involved in Idaho’s District Mental Health Courts.
+Most of the Peer Specialists are assisting clients as a part of a region’s Assertive Community Treatment Team, and many work with clients involved in Idaho’s District Mental Health Courts.

 You will need to download the Adobe Reader from the Adobe website to view these documents.